National Legal Hotline

 Enforcement procedures

-After a judgment has been entered, the successful party is known as the judgment creditor and the unsuccessful party, as the judgment debtor.
+After judgment, the successful party is known as the judgment creditor and the person who owes the money is the judgment debtor.
+Enforcement in South Australia is governed by the Enforcement of Judgments Act 1991.

-If the judgment debt is less than $10,000, there may have to be an Investigation Hearing before any other enforcement action.
-The court can make an order for payment according to what the judgment debtor can afford to pay.
-If two or more payments are missed, an examination summons can be issued.
-The judgment debtor will be asked to come back to court and explain why payment was not made.
-The court may adjust the payment order.
+If the judgment debt is less than $10,000.00, there may have to be an investigation hearing before any other enforcement action.
+This can follow straight after the trial, or a summons can be filed later.
+The court can make an order for payment according to what the debtor can afford to pay.
+If 2 payments are missed, an examination summons can be issued.
+The judgment debtor will come back to court and explain why payment was not made and the court may adjust the payment order.

 Author